This site is for general and professional educational purposes

 Papaw, Asimina triloba, is native to temperate North America.
 The tree is deciduous with drooping leaves, axillary purple flowers that show before the leaves, and edible fruits.
 It grows from New York to Florida and Texas.

-American Persimmon, Diospyros virginiana, is a hardy small tree of the Eastern United States.
+American Persimmon, Diospyros virginiana, is a hardy small tree of the southeastern United States.
 The fruits ripen after a frost and are of high quality and delicious flavor.
 The unripe fruits are very acid but the ripe fruits do not hold up well in storage and have more pulp.

 Japanese Persimmon, Diospyros kaki, is indigenous to China but has spread from there worldwide.
 There are over 810 varieties grown in Japan.
 The tree is cultivated in France and other Mediterranean countries and is common in California, Florida, Texas and the Gulf States.
 It is a large tree, 20 ft or more in height, with orange-red fruits about 3 in. in diameter.
 Persimmons are edible berries with an enlarged calyx at the base.
 They are consumed fresh or dried.
 Intestinal allergic reactions may occur in some who eat this fruit.